-To ensure consistency between the County's Eden Area General Plan, Castro Valley General Plan, and East County Area Plan and the Zoning Ordinance, the County will amend the Eden Area General Plan, Castro Valley General Plan, and East County Area Plan to allow the uses and densities as proposed under the Housing Element in Programs 1.A, as specified.
+To ensure consistency between the County's Eden Area General Plan, Castro Valley General Plan, and East County Area Plan and the Zoning Ordinance, the County will amend the Eden Area General Plan, Castro Valley General Plan, and East County Area Plan to allow the uses and densities as proposed under the Housing Element in Programe 1.A, as specified.
+The County commits to developing appropriate development standards to encourage achieving the maximum densities described in Program 1.A.

 Objective: Maintain consistency in County regulatory and policy documents.
-Responsible Party: Community Development Agency (CDA) - Planning Funding Source: General Fund Time Frame: Amend the general plans as described above by January 2024.
+Responsible Party: Community Development Agency (CDA) - Planning

+Time Frame: Amend the gGeneral and Area pPlans as described above by January